Netacea/akamai-edgeworker-template-typescript/README.md

                 - Action: Remove
                 - Select Header Name: Other...
                 - Custom Header Name: x-ew-failover
-    - Modify EdgeWorker Rule
-        - __TODO:__ as per Richard's comment (in Akamai Documentation, Miro) from March, 14th is it needed?
     - New Rule: Netacea Fail Open
         - Description: This can live outside of the Company rule group if more than one origin is being configured for protection.
         - Criteria